yueyu19/yueyu19.github.io/_teaching/traffic.md

 ## Beckmann model: supply and demand

-The Beckmann model considers the traffic dynamics on each link as a market: the supply side corresponds to the link itself, selling the option of exiting the link at a cost, the demand side corresponds to the travelers who wish to exit the link.
+Beckmann model considers each link as a market: the supply side corresponds to the link itself, selling the option of exiting the link at a cost, the demand side corresponds to the travelers who wish to exit the link.
 As the amount of travelers increases, the cost of exiting a link increaes in a way similar to how the price of goods increses with the number of potential buyers.
 In particular, Beckmann model assumes that the cost of exiting link $k$ is a continuous and non-decreasing function of link flow $x_k$, given by function $\ell_k:\mathbb{R}\to\mathbb{R}$.

 Under these assumptions, you can solve for the equilibrium flow pattern using the following convex optimization problem: